Security and Privacy Solutions in EHR Development

 By implementing the next EHR security measures your healthcare institution can drastically reduce the number of breaches and unauthorized data accesses.

 HIPAA/HITECH Compliance: Being compliant isn’t optional, especially when it comes to the official standards for privacy and security.
-Previously, we have shared an extensive HIPAA compliance checklist that lists all the provisions you should follow during an EMR software development project.
+Previously, we have shared an extensive HIPAA Compliance Requirements Checklist that lists all the provisions you should follow during an EMR software development project.
 It enlists the key security standards to adhere to.

 Additionally, you can use the official HIPAA Security List Assessment Tool to understand what your system is lacking right now.